-Pin Function
+Function

-1 USB+5V
+1 USB +5V

 (USB cable detect)

 2 USB_DATA+

 3 USB_DATA-

 4 USB_GND

 (to system ground)

 Shell Mains earth to cable

 screen

+3 4

-USB GND is connected to system ground via a choke.
-USB +5V is used as a cable sense input, also via a choke; +5 V applied to this pin indicates that the USB cable is inserted.
+connected to USB GND is system ground via a choke.
+USB+5V is used as a cable sense input, also via a choke. applied to this pin +5 V indicates that the USB cable is inserted.
 The Power1401 is specified to meet European and US EMC regulations only if used with braid-screened cables supplied by CED.

-Synchronization The synchronization port enables two or more 1401s to be port synchronized (Power-3, Power II, micro-3, micro mk II or Power serial no. P 3xxx onwards, in any mix), so that there is absolutely no drift in timing between units.
+Synchronization The synchronization port enables two or more 1401s to be port synchronized (Power-3A, Power-3, Power II, micro-3. micro mk II or Power serial no. P 3xxx onwards, in any mix), so that there is absolutely no drift in timing between units.

-The Sync socket is an RJ12 connector with 6 pins loaded.
-A screened cable is daisy-chained from unit to unit, with the
+The Sync socket is an RJ11 connector with 6 pins loaded.
+A